 Code Compliant Above Ground and Ground Contact Treated Wood

-Above ground treated wood is code compliant for deck projects that are six inches or more from the ground.
+Above ground treated wood is code compliant for exposed wood projects that are six inches or more from the ground.

 Above ground treated wood remains International Building Code (IBC®) and International Residential Code (IRC®) compliant for most deck projects under Section R317.1 and Section 2303.1.9 respectively.